rojanjose/guestbook-helm-operator/README.md

 INFO[0164] Writing bundle.Dockerfile in /Users/operator/guestbook-operator-project
 ```

-A bundle manifests directory deploy/olm-catalog/guestbook-operator-project/manifests containing a CSV and all CRDs in deploy/crds, a bundle metadata directory deploy/olm-catalog/guestbook-operator-project/metadata
+A bundle manifests directory deploy/olm-catalog/guestbook-operator-project/manifests containing a CSV and all CRDs in deploy/crds and a bundle metadata directory deploy/olm-catalog/guestbook-operator-project/metadata are generated.

 ![OLM files](images/olm-manifest.png)